ZecHub/zechub/site/zec/wallets.md

 # Intro to Zcash Wallets

-Wallets allow users to recieve and spend ZEC for payments.
-Some also support sending and recieving encrypted memos.
+Wallets allow users to receive and spend ZEC for payments.
+Some also support sending and receiving encrypted memos.
 Below is a list of available options and a high level overview of what each option is best for.

 ---